 Sanitation Recycling Guidelines

-Beginning on January 1, 2020, the City of Norman's recycling contractor, Republic Services, is making changes to their acceptable items list.
-Glass and plastics marked #3 through #7 will no longer be accepted.
+On January 1, 2020, the City of Norman's recycling contractor, Republic Services, made changes to their acceptable items list.
+Glass and plastics marked #3 through #7 are no longer accepted.
+Numbers 3-7 include such items as yogurt containers, cottage cheese containers, margarine tubs, prescription drug containers, and other hard plastics.

-Republic is making these changes in response to major shifts in the recycling industry over the past two years.
+Republic made these changes in response to major shifts in the recycling industry over the past two years.
 For plastics #3 through #7, there is no longer a market for the product, so there is no way to recycle it responsibly.

 Glass Elimination from Recycling Explained here